 Dentistry is the treatment of the teeth, gums, mouth, and jaw.
 As advocates for your health, we approach dentistry with a whole body approach where the health of your smile can impact your overall health.

 A dentist is a specialist in teeth by diagnosing, treating, and preventing oral health problems.
-Dr. Vanama has completed at least eight years of schooling at SCB Medical College/Utkal University and University of Southern California and received a DDS (Doctor of Dental Surgery) degree.
+Dr. Vanama has completed at least eight years of schooling at SCB Medical College/Utkal University and the University of Southern California and received a DDS (Doctor of Dental Surgery) degree.
 There may be times where she partners with other oral health specialists to get you the best care you need depending on your smile’s function and health.
+Other specializations include:

 - Pediatric dentist.